 RS + Aaron Moulton Interview

-Reality Sandwich: You’re doing a presentation on the pineal gland and its relationship to creativity in artists at Meet Delic, correct?
+Reality Sandwich: You’re doing some a presentation on the pineal gland and it’s a relationship to creativity in artists at Meet Delic, correct?

-There are “ambassadors of energy systems” who are giving us different ways of imagining portals, energy work, and energy objects.
+That’s kind of the gist of it.
+There is a roster of different, what’s called an “ambassador’s energy system” who are giving us different ways of imagining portals, energy work, energy objects.
 All of this is packaged within the context of contemporary art.

 RS: When you say ambassadors, you’re talking about real people?